SaiSwarup27/Counting-Objects/README.md

 ### Counting number of Objects using Python-OpenCV

 #### Prerequisites
-- OpenCV: It is a great tool for image processing and performing computer vision tasks.
+- OpenCV  : It is a great tool for image processing and performing computer vision tasks.
-- Pillow: It is a Python Imaging Library (PIL), which adds support for opening, manipulating, and saving images.
+- Pillow  : It is a Python Imaging Library (PIL), which adds support for opening, manipulating, and saving images.
+- Tkinter : It is the standard GUI library for Python.